Telangana: COVID-19 survivor develops AI based screening system; installed in railway stations

 Coronavirus crisis: India records 9,996 new COVID-19 cases; Total tally at 2.87 lakhs

 Reddy has survived after spending 17 days at hospital.
+The survival stint led Reddy to think of helping people in this pandemic crisis.

 "I came to India as part of my business visit and tested positive for coronavirus, after which I spent 17 days at a hospital.
 We came up with this solution that can scan up to 30 people in a second", Punna Reddy said.